 BIM improves the likelihood of getting products specified.
 If designers and architects have all the data and conditions of a product at hand, it’s much more likely that they can search, find and use these products in their designs.
 And ultimately: encourage construction teams and the end client to use them in the build.
 Riwal, a company that sells and rents out heavy construction equipment for working at heights, comments:

 “Some companies don’t expect Riwal to participate in the BIM process.
 We don’t create items used in construction, but mainly focus on how to reach every part of a building throughout its entire lifecycle, " explains Kees van Benschop, international BIM coordinator at Riwal.

-Kanlux, a leading European lighting company, has been using BIM and BIMobject as an innovation platform to create better relationships with their clients.
-Their development and marketing director, Marta Kachniarz says it best:
+Kanlux, a leading European lighting company, has been using BIM and BIMobject as an innovation platforms to create better relationships with their clients.
+Their development and marketing director, Marta Kachniarz, says it best:

 “An important aspect of using BIM was the voices of architects and designers.
 We want to win their business and work with them.
 Architects see good opportunities if they have all the files in one place like the BIMobject marketplace – it helps us begin collaborations with them.”

 BIM is a 3D digital building process where information about every single building component (BIM object) is collated into a common data environment.
 The data is shared with every stakeholder and throughout every stage of the construction process.